Austintjh19/EduLink-NUS/docs/UserGuide.md

 * Edits the tag of the student with id `STUDENT_ID`.
 * The `STUDENT_ID` refers to the alphanumeric string on the left of Name
 * The `STUDENT_ID` must start with an alphabet followed by 7 digits and ending with an alphabet e.g A0265901E
-* `EXISTING_TAG` must be alphabetic without spaces.
-It is the existing tag that you intend to edit.
-This parameter must match exactly the current tag assigned to the student.
+* `EXISTING_TAG` It is the existing tag that you intend to edit.
+It is case-insensitive.
-Meaning it is case-sensitive.
-* `RESULTING_TAG` is the new tag that will replace the existing TAG.
+* `RESULTING_TAG` is the new tag that will replace the existing tag.
 * Both the `EXISTING_TAG` and `RESULTING_TAG` must be not more than 15 characters long with no space in between.
-* Both the `EXISTING_TAG` and `RESULTING_TAG` much be alphanumeric, and they are case-sensitive.
+* Both the `EXISTING_TAG` and `RESULTING_TAG` much be alphanumeric, and they are case-insensitive.

 Examples:
 * `etag id/A0265901E t/Honors t/Scholar` updates the tag from `Honors` to `Scholar` for the student with ID `A0265901E`.